dsrkafuu/aofuji-analytics/README.md

-# Goose Analytics (Prototype)
+# Vector Analytics

-Prototype of WIP Goose Analytics based on Vue.
+\[WIP\] Minimal alternative to Google Analytics.

 ## About Vue.js

-Vue.js is in the transition phase from v2 to v3, and the project will continue to be based on v2 temporarily because the adaptation of the community ecosystem of v3 and its Composition API is not stable yet.
+Vue.js is in the transition phase from v2 to v3, and the project will continue to be based on v2 temporarily because the adaptation of the community ecosystem is not stable yet.

 Options API prop order: